 The caregiver or others in the household have forced or encouraged the child to engage in sexual performances or activities (including forcing the child to observe sexual performances or activities, or commercial sexual exploitation, including sex trafficking).

-- Children and youth aged 17 years old and younger are sexually exploited when they have engaged in, solicited for, or been forced to engage in sexual conduct or performance of sexual acts (e.g., stripping) in return for a benefit, such as money, food, drugs, shelter, clothing, gifts, or other goods, or for financial or some other gain for a third party.
+Children and youth aged 17 years old and younger are sexually exploited when they have engaged in, solicited for, or been forced to engage in sexual conduct or performance of sexual acts in return for a benefit, such as money, food, drugs, shelter, clothing, gifts, or other goods, or for financial or some other gain for a third party.
 The sexual conduct may include any direct sexual contact or performing any acts, sexual or nonsexual, for the sexual gratification of others.
-These acts constitute sexual exploitation regardless of whether they are live, filmed, or photographed.
+These acts constitute the sexual exploitation of a child regardless of whether they happened using force, fraud, or coercion and whether they are live, filmed, or photographed.

 4. The physical living conditions are hazardous and immediately threatening to the health and/or safety of the child.

-Based on the child's age and developmental status, the child's physical living conditions are hazardous and immediately threatening, including but not limited to the following:
+Based on the child’s age and developmental status, the child’s physical living conditions are hazardous and immediately threatening.
+Examples include the following.

 - Leaking gas from stove or heating unit.